Rise of the Ottoman Empire: Bayezid I (1389–1402)

-Bayezid I (often given the epithet Yıldırım, "the Thunderbolt") succeeded to the sultanship upon the assassination of his father Murad.
+Bayezid I succeeded to the sultanship upon the assassination of his father Murad.
 In a rage over the attack, he ordered all Serbian captives killed; Beyazid became known as Yıldırım, the lightning bolt, for the speed with which his empire expanded.

-Bayezid, "the Thunderbolt", lost little time in expanding Ottoman Balkan conquests.
+Bayezid lost little time in expanding Ottoman Balkan conquests.
 He followed up on his victory by raiding throughout Serbia and southern Albania, forcing most of the local princes into vassalage.
-Both to secure the southern stretch of the Vardar-Morava highway and to establish a firm base for permanent expansion westward to the Adriatic coast, Bayezid settled large numbers of ‘’yürüks’’ along the Vardar River valley in Macedonia.
+Both to secure the southern stretch of the Vardar-Morava highway and to establish a firm base for permanent expansion westward to the Adriatic coast, Bayezid settled large numbers of yürüks along the Vardar River valley in Macedonia.

-The appearance of Turk raiders at Hungary's southern borders awakened the Hungarian King Sigismund of Luxemburg (1387–1437) to the danger that the Ottomans posed to his kingdom, and he sought out Balkan allies for a new anti-Ottoman coalition.
+The appearance of Turk raiders at Hungary's southern borders awakened the Hungarian King Sigismund (1387–1437) to the danger that the Ottomans posed to his kingdom, and he sought out Balkan allies for a new anti-Ottoman coalition.

 By early 1393 Turnovo Bulgaria's Ivan Shishman, hoping to throw off his onerous vassalage, was in secret negotiations with Sigismund, along with Wallachian Voievod Mircea the Old (1386–1418) and, possibly, Vidin's Ivan Sratsimir.
 Bayezid got wind of the talks and launched a devastating campaign against Shishman.
 Turnovo was captured after a lengthy siege, and Shishman fled to Nikopol.
 When that town fell to Bayezid, Shishman was captured and beheaded.
 All his lands were annexed by the sultan, and Sratsimir, whose Vidin holdings had escaped Bayezid's wrath, was forced to reaffirm his vassalage.